Generating and Adapting to Diverse Ad-Hoc Cooperation Agents in Hanabi: MAP-Elites Results

 We used Map-Elites to generate and evaluate agents by executing three separate runs of algorithm~\ref{algorithm:MAP-Elites}.
-Each run generated and evaluated a total of $10^6$ candidate individuals and recorded the chromosome of the elite in each of the 400 behavioral niches where a score greater than zero was achieved.
+Each run generated and evaluated a total of $10^6$ candidate individuals and recorded the chromosome of the elite in each of the 25 behavioral niches where a score greater than zero was achieved.
 A run's \textit{coverage} is defined as the number of niches successfully filled by an elite in the run.

-While during evolution each individual's fitness was estimated by playing one hundred games, after evolution we reevaluated each elite by playing a thousand self-play games.
-Table~\ref{table:runs} shows the maximum self-play score of any elite in each run during this re-evaluation, the average self-play score of agents in all covered niches and each run's coverage.
+At the end of each run, we re-evaluated the final elite of each niche by playing 1000 self-play games.
+We also evaluated each agent's average performance when paired uniformly with all agents from that run (including itself), which we call the agent's pairwise score.
+Table~\ref{table:runs} shows each run's coverage, the maximum self-play score of any elite in each run during this re-evaluation, the average self-play score of agents in all covered niches, the average pairwise score of agents in all covered niches, the correlation (Pearson coefficient) between all agent's self-play and pairwise performances..

-All three runs had very similar coverage of either 310 or 311 out of 400.
-The mean score over covered niches was also very similar from run to run, with an average of 10.04 across the three runs.
-The score of the best agent in each run varied from 19.99 to 20.43.
-Across all 932 agents, the average Standard Deviation (SD) of their score was 2.71 and the maximum SD of the score of any agent was 7.15, corresponding to a maximum Standard Error of the Mean (S.E.M.) of 0.23 with 1000 matches played.
+The coverage of all runs was 22 out of 25 possible niches.
+The best max score and average score varied slightly from run to run, ranging from 19.69 to 20.11 (max score) and 11.44 to 11.74 (average score).

-Figure~\ref{fig:1Mresults} shows the fitness of the elite in all 400 niches of each run.
+Figure~\ref{fig:1Mresults} shows the fitness (self-play performance) of the elite in the 25 niches of each run.
 The three runs showed a very similar fitness landscape, with highest scores concentrated in the region with high values of both Communicativeness and IPP (upper right of each graph).
-The region with high IPP, but low Communicativeness were largely not covered by any agent scoring over 0 in self-play (bottom right of the graphs).
+Three niches in the bottom right of the graph (low Communicativeness, high IPP) were not filled in any of the runs.
 An agent in this region would rarely give hints, yet only play cards it knows a lot of information about.
-In self-play, such agent would never give enough hints to its partner to satisfy their high IPP requirement and would thus score zero.
+In self-play, such an agent would never give enough hints to its partner to satisfy their high IPP requirement and would thus never play any cards and score zero as result.